 Connect With Us

-Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact Dr. Michael T. Hames from Florence Foot Center.
+Tarsal tunnel syndrome can be very uncomfortable to live with.
+If you are experiencing tarsal tunnel syndrome, contact Dr. Michael T. Hames of Florence Foot Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Florence, Alabama .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.